 Levels of care:

-The Approach of Good Shepherd’s Vestibular Rehabilitation Program
+The Approach of Good Shepherd’s Balance and Vestibular Rehabilitation Program

 If, after initial evaluation, you are seen as a candidate for further therapy, Good Shepherd may use the Epley Maneuver (also known as canal repositioning) for treatment.
 As part of the Epley Maneuver, your head is quickly placed over the side of a table (while lying down), and a therapist uses various head and body positions to move dizziness-causing debris away from the ear canal.